jellysquider/rdr2-comparison-tool/README.md

 #### Long-term
 - [ ] Improve functionality by enabling sorting by multiple attributes
-- [ ] Let users to create their own inventory and then compare items directly with their inventory (also keep their weapons in yellow color like the game does for <s>supreme</s> potions)
+- [ ] Let users create their own inventory and then compare items directly with their inventory (also keep their weapons in yellow color like the game does for <s>supreme</s> potions)